lukewu8023/metadata-code-extractor/memory-bank/implementation-plan.md

 ---

-**Status:** Ready for implementation with validated technology stack and comprehensive design foundation.
+**Status:** Phase 1 85% complete with core framework implemented.
+Ready to complete remaining Phase 1 tasks and transition to Phase 2.
 All major technical risks mitigated through validation process.